A retention policy defines how long and under which retention type your data should be stored in a repository.

 A different version means that the user could have changed any attribute in the production environment; for instance, he could have assigned a new category to an email in the mailbox.
 Such an action leads to a new version of an item to be created during the subsequent backup job session.

-For example, the following figure represents two backup files consisting of three items each, where each item has its own backup date.
+The following example represents two backup files consisting of three items each, where each item has its own backup date.
 Consider the Item 1 of Backup 1 storage to be an email message, the attributes of which have been modified three times in the production environment; each modification was made on different days (Mon, Tue, and Wed) and each modification was successfully backed up.

 That said, there are three different versions of the same item in a backup repository.

-Such an approach repeats itself until no other items (or versions of items) left in a repository, whereupon Veeam completely removes such a repository from the hard drive.
+Such an approach repeats itself until no other items (or versions of items) left in a repository, whereupon Veeam Backup for Microsoft Office 365 completely removes such a repository from the hard drive.

 Removing Unresolved Data

-If a backup job fails to resolve organization mailboxes, SharePoint or OneDrive items, Veeam preserves the latest backup state until the next successful backup of such a mailbox, SharePoint or OneDrive item is created.
+If a backup job fails to resolve organization mailboxes, SharePoint or OneDrive items, Veeam Backup for Microsoft Office 365 preserves the latest backup state until the next successful backup of such a mailbox, SharePoint or OneDrive item is created.

-The following figure demonstrates an example, wherein there is a backup of the mailbox A which is followed by 6 consecutive unsuccessful attempts (B though G) of backing up that same mailbox during subsequent backup job sessions.
+The following is an example that demonstrates a backup of the mailbox A which is followed by 6 consecutive unsuccessful attempts (B though G) of backing up that same mailbox during subsequent backup job sessions.
 In such a scenario, the mailbox A will not be removed until this mailbox is successfully backed up during the attempt H.

 Removing Restore Points